nataliechang666/Eluvio_DS_challenge/README.md

 For the conclusion, since currently we don't have the true label on this dataset, we just use self labelled dataset for sentiment from nltk.
 Thus, the accuracy is not to high (around 0.5~0.6).

+# Third Task
+First, find the time earlier than current time for news i.
+Next, define whether this news is over 18.
+If false, choose all news which are also under 18.
+If True, choose all news.
+Then, find whether there are same author as news i, if yes, choose top 1 up_votes news; if no, choose top 1 up_votes news from diffent authors.